ICAEW.com works better with JavaScript enabled.

 IAS 10 states that a deterioration in operating results and financial position after the balance sheet date may indicate a need to consider whether the going concern assumption is still appropriate (IAS 10.15).

-If management concludes that the entity is a going concern, but is aware, in making its assessment, of material uncertainties related to events or conditions that cast significant doubt upon the entity’s ability to continue as a going concern, details of those uncertainties must be disclosed in the accounts (IAS 1:25).
+If management concludes that the entity is a going concern, but is aware, in making its assessment, of material uncertainties related to events or conditions that cast significant doubt upon the entity’s ability to continue as a going concern, details of those uncertainties must be disclosed in the accounts (IAS1.25).

 If management determines that the going concern assumption is no longer appropriate, IAS 1 considers the effect to be so pervasive that a fundamental change in the basis of accounting is required ie, the accounts must not be prepared on the going concern basis.

-When the accounts have not been prepared on the going concern basis, entities are required to disclose that fact, together with the basis on which the accounts have been prepared, and the reason why the entity is not regarded as a going concern (IAS 1.25).
+When the accounts have not been prepared on the going concern basis, entities are required to disclose that fact, together with the basis on which the accounts have been prepared, and the reason why the entity is not regarded as a going concern (IAS1.25).
 IAS 1 does not specify the basis on which the accounts should be prepared, when not prepared on the going concern basis.

-Applying the IFRS for SMEs standard
+Applying the IFRS for SMEs Accounting standard

-The requirements of Section 32 Events after the End of the Reporting Period mirror those in IAS 10.
+The requirements of Section 32 Events after the End of the Reporting Period of the IFRS for SMEs mirror those in IAS 10.
 When significant judgement has been applied in determining whether a post balance sheet event is adjusting or non-adjusting, this also must be disclosed (Section 8.6).

 Download the guide